waynegraham/registry.clir.org/_projects/2011-from-frontier-to-pioneer-documenting-the-social-and.md

 ---
 layout: project
-title: "From Frontier to Pioneer: Documenting the Social and Cultural Influence of California"
+title: From Frontier to Pioneer: Documenting the Social and Cultural Influence of California
 ---